 Petroglyphs & Pictographs

-Dennis has always been interested in the symbols, images and objects that man makes.
-His current work evolved from his research of Native American petroglyphs and pictographs in the Southwest.
+As an artist, I'm interested in the symbols, images and objects that man makes.
+My work evolved from my research of Native American petroglyphs and pictographs in the Southwest.

 Petroglyphs and pictographs are humanities' oldest evidence of artistic expression.
 Lacking the knowledge of, or perhaps